-To maintain and enhance the services necessary to support this new situation, the Administration and Support Department and the Core Operations Department are redesigning ENISA's internal workflows and procedures.
-The aim is firstly to develop optimized electronic workflows that will enable the Agency to cope with the organization evolution without increasing the ratio of non-operational staff in relation to operational and secondly to rationalise operational procedures so as to be more tightly linked to ENISA's business goals.
+To maintain and enhance the services necessary to support this new situation, the Administration and Support Department is redesigning ENISA's internal workflows and procedures.
+The aim is to develop optimized electronic workflows that will enable the Agency to cope with the organization evolution without increasing the ratio of non-operational staff in relation to operational.